 We seldom sell our vegetables, preferring to enjoy them ourselves and share with friends.

-Rusty Gate Farm has become a “bee and bee” by hosting 70 boxes of honeybees from Westwind Farms.
-Westwind is an almond grower in Woodland, California and maintains bee colonies for the springtime pollination that is so crucial to almond trees.
+Rusty Gate Farm has become a “bee and bee” by hosting 70 boxes of honeybees from Dixon Bee Company.
+Sustainabee, a division of Dixon Bee Company in Dixon, California maintains bee colonies for the springtime pollination that is so crucial to almond trees.
 They are committed to honeybee sustainability as are we, and so we have partnered to provide an off-season diverse habitat for their hives.
 The bees moved in behind the peach orchard in May 2018 and were our guests through November.
 They produced wonderful honey that we and our friends are enjoying.
-We’re looking forward to their return after they complete their pollination work in the almond orchards in 2019.
+We’re looking forward to their return after they complete their pollination work in the almond orchards.